-10.2.1 Members of the gaming public who, in the course of their otherwise lawful and proper use of the Tribe's gaming facilities, have questions or concerns about the condition or operation of any part of the gaming facilities, or who otherwise believe themselves to be aggrieved by some aspect of the condition or operation of any part of the gaming facilities, shall direct their questions, concerns, or disputes (hereinafter collectively

-- "disputes") in the first instance to gaming management at the gaming facility, either orally or in writing. - 10.2.2 Concerns or disputes shall be raised as soon as reasonably possible after the events giving rise to the dispute occur; however, no dispute may be raised more than 10 calendar days after said events take place. - 10.2.3 Gaming management shall develop formal administrative procedures for the processing of patron complaints and disputes, such procedures shall be finalized only after Tribal Council review and approval.
-The final procedures shall include the following minimum requirements. - (1) Upon learning about a dispute, gaming management shall expediently and informally gather sufficient facts to make an initial determination about the dispute (i.e. whether the dispute has any merit, whether further investigation is required, whether to take any corrective action, etc.). - (2) Gaming management shall conduct an investigation, if appropriate and inform the complainant, either orally or in writing, about its initial determination as soon as is reasonably practicable.
-At that time, if the complainant indicates that he or she has additional concerns or is not satisfied, gaming management shall schedule an informal hearing, if practical and appropriate, and thereafter inform the complainant of its final determination and inform the complainant that if they are dissatisfied with the final determination they may request a review of the initial determination by the Tribal Commission.
+- 10.2.1 Members of the Gaming public who, in the course of their otherwise lawful and proper use of the Tribe's Gaming Facilities, have questions or concerns about the condition or operation of any part of the Gaming Facilities, or who otherwise believe themselves to be aggrieved by some aspect of the condition or operation of any part of the Gaming Facilities, shall direct their questions, concerns, or disputes (hereinafter collectively "disputes") in the first instance to gaming management at the Gaming Facility, either orally or in writing. - 10.2.2 Concerns or disputes shall be raised as soon as reasonably possible after the events giving rise to the dispute occur; however, no dispute may be raised more than 10 calendar days after said events take place. - 10.2.3 Upon learning about a dispute, Gaming Management shall expediently and informally gather sufficient facts to make an initial determination about the dispute (i.e. whether the dispute has any merit, whether further investigation is required, whether to take any corrective action, etc.).
+Gaming Management shall inform the complainant, either orally or in writing, about its initial determination as soon as is reasonably practicable.
+At that time, if the complainant indicates that he or she has additional concerns or is not satisfied, gaming management shall inform the complainant about how to initiate the formal dispute resolution procedure.